Sorel Joan of Arctic

 - The oversized faux-fur cuff makes it challenging to layer underneath snow pants or gaiters.

 |Sorel Joan of Arctic||$210||3 lbs.
 14 oz.||6mm felt||12 in.||Yes|

 |The North Face Shellista II||$140||2 lbs.
 4 oz.||200g synthetic||8.5 in.||Yes|

 |UGG Adirondack III||$250||2 lbs.
 4 oz.||200g wool||7 in.||Yes|

 |Sorel Tofino II||$170||2 lbs.
 9 oz.||100g synthetic||10.25 in.||Yes|

 The Sorel Joan of Arctic is one of the most popular and iconic casual winter boots on the market, but there are a number of other viable options.
 One of our favorites is The North Face’s Shellista II, which retails for $140 (a significant $70 less than the Sorel).
-In comparison, it has a lower height (8.5 in. instead of 11.75 in.) but is more streamlined in terms of design and fit and therefore better for longer walks and light performance use.
+In comparison, it has a lower height (8.5 in. instead of 12 in.) but is more streamlined in terms of design and fit and therefore better for longer walks and light performance use.
 As expected with the lower height, weight also goes down considerably to 2 pounds 4 ounces per pair, which makes it more comfortable and less cumbersome for all-day wear.
 Unless you need the added coverage and protection of the Joan of Arctic, we think the Shellista is the more well-rounded and approachable winter design.